How to Prepare for the NCLEX: 8 Tips for Success

 1. Start Preparing Early

 One of the most essential NCLEX tips is to begin your preparation as early as possible.
 It’s best to start during your first semester of nursing school.
-Last-minute cramming won’t help you pass the exam, but learning how to prepare for the NCLEX from the beginning definitely can.
-Plus early preparation can make you feel more confident when you sit for the exam.
+Last-minute cramming won’t help you pass the exam, but learning how to prepare for the NCLEX from the beginning can.
+Early preparation can also make you feel more confident on exam day.

 2. Create a Study Schedule

 It’s always helpful to create a study schedule so your NCLEX prep and nursing school studies are not put on the back burner.
-Get into the habit of sitting down on the weekends to develop a schedule for the week ahead.
-In addition to designating set times for studying, it’s ideal to decide ahead of time what you’ll be reviewing during each session.
+Get into the habit of sitting down on the weekends to develop a schedule for the week ahead and determine what you’ll be reviewing during each session.

 3. Join a Study Group